smartb-energy/flask_rigging/README.md

-# flask_rigging
+# scaffolding-flask
-This package provides a set of override Plan callbacks that can be used to simplify the process of packaging a conventional Flask app as a Habitat Service Package.
-For more about Flask, see http://flask.pocoo.org.
+This package provides a set of override Plan callbacks that simplify the process of packaging a conventional Flask app as a Habitat Service Package.
+For more on Flask, see http://flask.pocoo.org.
+The rest of this `README` details how to depend on this Scaffolding package in your `plan.sh`.

 ## Maintainers
 * smartB Engineering: <dev@smartb.eu>
 * Blake Irvin: <blakeirvin@me.com>

 ## Type of Package
-Rigging (Plan templating) package
+Scaffolding

 ## Usage
 Here's how a plan depending on `smartb/scaffolding-flask` might look:
 ```
-# You must set the following 4 package variables to generate metadata for your
-# package:
+# Always at least set 'pkg_origin', 'pkg_name' and 'pkg_version':
 pkg_origin=<origin>
 pkg_name=<name>
 pkg_version="<version>"